jasondchambers/netorganizer/README.md

 Along the way, it avoids network collisions and avoids disruptive re-mapping of the network space.

-Once hosts are classifed, you can export the device details for use by other tools - for example, Cisco Secure Network Analytics
+Once hosts are classifed, you can export the device details for use by other tools - for example, Cisco Secure Network Analytics.

 # Supports